 “I may be old,” the priest said, “But I am not blind.”

 The group stopped fussing and followed Landon’s command to pray.
-Even Peter was muttering, his hands on a laptop, his eyes following the line of trees that continued to march past the van.
+Even William was muttering, his hands on a laptop, his eyes following the line of trees that continued to march past the van.
 There were no landmarks on his side of the road.
 There was only thick foliage, and then darkness beyond.
 He sometimes looked at Agnes, whose presence next to him seemed to seethe with gentle anger.